jdacewicz/socialmedia-server/README.md

 # Socialmedia-server

-Social media Spring Boot aplication that allows users to share texts/photos, discuss with other users, react and much more.
+Social media application that allows users to share texts/photos, interact with other users, react and more.

 ## Lessons Learned

-Creating this project taught me practial use of modular monolith architecture and MongoDB.
+Creating this project introtuced me to the practial use of modular monolith architecture and MongoDB.

 ## Tech Stack

-**Server:** Java 17, Spring Boot 3.1.4, MongoDB
+Java 17, Spring Boot 3.1.4, MongoDB

 ## Features